 When not working I enjoy being with family, appreciating gardens, bush and animals, cooking – but not cleaning!
 Learning about Tasmania’s history and experiencing its old buildings, and I love reading to my Grandsons!

-Cathy Walker – Student Insight and Engagement Officer North West
+Cathy Walker – Student Insight and Experience Officer North West (she/her)

 My time with the TUSA began as a student representative, then as Campus President, now I am the Student Insight and Experience Officer at Cradle Coast Campus.

 I enjoy supporting students through their University journey and am very passionate about student representation at Cradle Coast.